Jennifer Rubin tells us what she really thinks of John Kerry:

 To meet demand, net electricity generation grows by nearly 75% relative to 2010, as shown in the middle right panel of Figure 6.
 At the same time, a gradual shift in the mix of generation sources results in nearly complete decarbonization of electricity by 2050, with a CO2 intensity of 18 gCO2 per kWh (5 gCO2 per GJ), a 95% reduction from its 2010 value.
 The 2050 generation mix is a blend of 40% renewables (hydro, solar, wind, biomass, and geothermal), 30% nuclear, and 30% fossil fuel (coal, natural gas) with CCS (CCS = carbon sequestration).

 If nuclear rises from 20% to 30% of electric output and electric output rises from 100 to 175 units, then nuclear capacity increases from 20 units to 52.5 units.
-If we are going to more than double our nuclear capacity in the next fifteen years, 13 new plants to supplement the 100 online will hardly be a credible start.
+If we are going to more than double our nuclear capacity in the next thirty-five years, 13 new plants to supplement the 100 online will hardly be a credible start.

 Mr. Porter is droll here: